androidfanatic/androidfanatic.github.io/blog/hugo/content/post/mapping-my-ladakh-road-trip.md

 draft: false
 ---

 Back in May, I went on a week long road trip with two of my friends and we clicked a ton of photos along the way.
-The goal of this exercise is to visualize those photos on a interactive map.
+The goal of this exercise is to visualize those photos on an interactive map.

 <figure style="width: 75%; margin: auto; display: block; margin-bottom: 8px;">
   <img src="/img/08/the_plan.png" title="Image of planned route of the road trip"  >